jegerima/customergreen-challenge/README.md

 Run the DumpDB.sql file on MySQL Workbench to create the database structure

 ## Enviroment Variables
-Use .env.example to create a .env file and fill in the values
+Use .env.example to create a .env file and fill with your config

 ## Running the app